My name is Laura and I live in Shrewsbury with my family including three children.

 I have many years experience of working in nurseries with ages 0-5 years.
 The past eight years I have gained more experience with babies, as I have worked as a Baby Room Leader and have a BA Hons in Early Years Leadership.

-Through having my two boys I have attended many playgroups and although there is a variety of what they offer, there is a gap in the market for a messy, fun playgroup with lots of crafts involved.
+Through having my three boys I have attended many playgroups and although there is a variety of what they offer, there is a gap in the market for a messy, fun playgroup with lots of crafts involved.